thewoodenchips/the-wooden-chips/src/services/doorbell.md

 ---
 title: "Video Doorbell"
+description: 'The Wooden Chips offers Installation, Maintenance, and Repair of Doorbells and Video Doorbells, Wiring and transformers for powering these Doorbells, and Doorbell Chimes'
 icon: "svg/doorbell"
-heroText: "GEt YOUR Doorbell Installed BY A PROFESSIONAL HANDYMAN."
+heroText: "Get YOUR Doorbell Installed BY A PROFESSIONAL HANDYMAN."
 eyebrow: "Instalation, Consultation, and Repairs"
 heroImage: './src/assets/images/pexels-mart-production-7706400.jpg'
 heroImageAlt: 'Residential Neighborhood'